 - They want to buy a product/service.

-- They want support for a product/service they’ve produced.
+- They want customer support for a product/service they’ve produced.

 - They’d like to be engaged, usually after purchase.

-Each of these use cases will be available on different parts of your website, will have different copy and different metrics to judge success.
+Each of these use cases will be available on different parts of your website, and will have a different copy and different metrics to judge success.

 Identifying what your bot will be used for by your users allows you to set a chatbot personality that best solves their problem.